Aaravos: Book Three: Sun (2019)

 In a dungeon, Aaravos encourages a despairing Viren not to give up.
 When Viren's children visit him, and Claudia demands to know why he ordered Soren to kill Callum and Ezran, Aaravos warns Viren that an honest answer will cost him her loyalty, thus subtlety manipulating him into deceiving her.
 With two monarchs dead and a third severely injured, the latter's son, Prince Kasef, works with Viren to wage war on Xadia.
 Aaravos's caterpillar weaves silk over Viren's right eye, allowing him to see an apparition of Aaravos's true form.
 That evening, Viren declares to his subjects that they will march on Xadia.
 On the way to Xadia, Aaravos asks how Viren slayed the Dragon King, and Viren tells the tale, delighting the Startouch elf.
 Aaravos reveals that Avizandum is the one who trapped him in the magic mirror, though he doesn't know where his prison is because the Dragon King never told him.

 As part of the plan to conquer Xadia, Aaravos has Viren enter Lux Aurea, the home of the Sunfire elves.
-Queen Khessa's attempts to purify Viren of his dark magic give him and Aaravos access to the Sun Forge, the source of their power.
+Queen Khessa's attempts to purify Viren of the essence dark magic gives him and Aaravos access to the Sunforge, the very source of all of their solar magic.
 Aaravos's caterpillar (now considerably larger) bites the Sunfire High Priest, corrupting not only the latter's Sun staff, but the Sunforge as well.
-Due to the bite, Aaravos is able to possess the body of the High Priest, and sadistically whispers to Khessa the fate of her grandmother, Queen Aditi, before disintegrating her with a spell.
-Using the Sun staff, Viren transforms his soldiers into aggressive lava monsters with super strength.
+Due to the bite, Aaravos is able to possess the body of the High Priest, and sadistically whispers to Queen Khessa the fate of her grandmother, Queen Aditi, before disintegrating her into ash with a mere touch of his finger.

+Using the tainted Sunfire Staff, Viren transforms his soldiers into aggressive lava monsters with enhanced strength.
 As they clash with the elf-human alliance at the base of Storm Spire Mountain, Viren uses the distraction to ascend to the peak, where Aaravos's caterpillar (now the size of a snake) chants a spell to harvest the Dragon Prince's power for Viren.
-Before the spell can be completed, Rayla tackles Viren and Aaravos over the cliff edge.
+Before the spell can be completed, Rayla tackles Viren and Aaravos over the Spire's edge.
 Callum rescues her, but Viren falls to his death, Aaravos separating from him mid-descent.
-Claudia finds and revives Viren with dark magic, and subsequently reveals Aaravos's caterpillar has entered a cocoon, metamorphosing into something else.
+Claudia finds and revives Viren with her dark magic, and subsequently reveals Aaravos's caterpillar has entered a cocoon, metamorphosing into something else.